PEBB's October For Your Benefit newsletter

 In this issue...

-Read about changes to PEBB medical and dental plans, contribution amounts for the health savings account (HSA), Medical Flexible Spending Arrangement (FSA), Dependent Care Assistance Program (DCAP), and PEB Board policy resolutions.
-All changes are effective January 1, 2019.
+Read about changes to PEBB medical and dental plans, long-term disability insurance, Medical Flexible Spending Arrangement (FSA), Limited Purpose FSA, Dependent Care Assistance Program (DCAP), contribution amounts for the health savings account (HSA), and PEB Board policy resolutions.
+All changes are effective January 1, 2022.

 Changes you can make during open enrollment

-Changes made online through My Account must be completed by midnight on November 30, 2020.
-If you are submitting forms, your payroll or benefits office must receive your forms by November 30.
-University of Washington employees must use Workday to make changes.
-All changes must be completed by midnight on November 30, 2020.
+Changes made online through My Account must be completed by midnight on November 30, 2021.
+If you are submitting forms, your payroll or benefits office or the PEBB Program (for retirees and continuation coverage subscribers) must receive your forms by November 30.
+Pierce County, Washington State University and University of Washington employees must use Workday to make changes.
+All changes must be submitted by midnight on November 30, 2021.